-Could Estonia become the first organic country in the world?
+Why Estonia will become the first organic country in the world?

-Valdur Mikita takes a step further into Estonian sense of life and relations between psychology, landscape and culture.
+Valdur Mikita will take a step further into Estonian sense of life and relations between psychology, landscape and culture.
 He is an author and speaker whose messages about forest have spoken deeply to the readers of Estonia and are helping to reconnect modern people to local natural environment.

 (+372) 5649 9199

 MEDIA AND COMMUNICATION